stephenrdoyle/helminth_extraction_wgs_test/helminth_extraction_wgs_test.workbook.md

                theme_bw()+
                facet_grid(.~species,drop = TRUE,scales = "free", space = "free")

+# combine plots with patchwork, and save output
 mapplot + dupplot + plot_layout(ncol=1)
 ggsave("Figure1_stats_by_prep_hc_sm.pdf",useDingbats=FALSE)
 ggsave("Figure1_stats_by_prep_hc_sm.png")

 # Figure 2
+# subset data to collect on the CGP libraries.
+However, D.medinesis was prepped with nexttek, so want to show that too and compare.
+Will make a not in the writeup that this was in fact different.
 data_CGP <- data[data$extraction=="CGP",]
 data_DM <- data[data$extraction=="NXT" & data$species=="DM",]
 data_species<- bind_rows(data_CGP, data_DM)